2017 Ouagadougou attack: Attack

 The attack started at about 21:00 GMT (the same as local time) on 13 August.
 Witnesses reported that four gunmen arrived to the scene in a pickup truck and opened fire on patrons seated outside the Hotel Bravia and the Aziz Istanbul Restaurant.
 The attack lasted into the early morning hours of 14 August as the attackers exchanged fire with security forces after barricading themselves in the restaurant.
 Three attackers were killed by security forces after they were cornered in an upper floor of the restaurant and took around 40 hostages.
 Burkinabe Security Minister Remis Dandjinou said that eventually the hostages had been freed by security forces.
 He stated that the assailants were reported to be young men, who arrived at the restaurant with AK-47s, riding on motorcycles.
 Locals say that the restaurant, popular for its European-style bakery, was host to a birthday party the evening of the attack.

 Victims

-18 civilians and a gendarme were killed and they were from eight different nationalities.
+Eighteen civilians from eight different nationalities and a gendarme were killed.